B-Rett89/Experiment3/README.md

 Select the desired input type and optionally provide a source file.
 Enter a prompt to overlay on the video and specify an output filename.
-Generated videos will be saved using the selected quality setting.
+Generated videos are saved in the current working directory using the selected quality setting.

-This has been tested on Windows and Linux.
+This application has been tested on Windows and Linux.
+Running it in a headless environment may require additional Qt configuration.